 Being forced to leave the marital home during a divorce and pending real estate settlement is often traumatic.
 Some states offer protection for those in the midst of the division of marital real property.
 In those states, unless the court has reason to believe that someone else in the home is in danger, no one can force you to leave the home.
 However, the refusal of one party to leave during a pending divorce often creates problems for the spouse and other household members, regardless of who files for the divorce.

 Your Spouse Cannot Force You to Leave

 Ending a marriage is rarely pleasant.
 The division of marital property forces both parties to see the end to that part of their lives.
 Although you are divorcing, neither spouse has the right to ask the other to leave, especially when both names are on the deed to the property.
 By leaving the home, you could possibly lose important records that may impact divorce proceedings, especially in community property states.
-Your records could prove when you purchased an asset, whether before or during the marriage, or after the divorce filing.
+Your records could prove when you purchased an asset, whether before or during the marriage or after the divorce filing.

 Seek legal advice if your spouse tries to force you to leave your home.
 Know your rights.
-The laws regarding real estate remain in effect until distribution of the final divorce assets.
+The laws regarding real estate remain in effect until the distribution of the final divorce assets.
 A reputable divorce attorney will protect your interests.